 The Company's mortgage subsidiaries receive fees from borrowers that are involved in mortgage loan originations and refinancings, and secondary fees earned from third party investors that purchase the mortgage loans originated by the mortgage subsidiaries.
 Mortgage loans originated by the mortgage subsidiaries are generally sold with mortgage servicing rights released to third-party investors or retained by SecurityNational Mortgage.
-SecurityNational Mortgage currently retains the mortgage servicing rights on approximately 59% of its loan origination volume.
-These mortgage loans are serviced by either SecurityNational Mortgage or an approved third-party sub-servicer.
+SecurityNational Mortgage or retained by either SecurityNational Mortgage or an approved third-party sub-servicer.
 In December 2021, the Company ceased operations in EverLEND Mortgage and merged its operations into SecurityNational Mortgage.